KinectToVR/Amethyst-Releases/README.md

 ### Source:
 In the current app's state, I've decided to hide the source until the app comes finished.<br>
-If you really want it for some reason though, please write to us on the KinectToVR discord.
+If you really want it for some reason though, please write to us on the K2VR discord.